andreshyer/neo4j-backup/README.md

 There will be times when the script will ask the user for input for (y/N) questions, you can set `input_yes=True` to enter yes to all input questions.

+# Constraints

+The only constraint that is supported in all insistence of Neo4j are `Unique node property constraints`.
+As of right now, this is the only currently supported type of constraint in this codebase.
+But support for the other constraints is currently being added.

 ## Extracting